JoannaDeszcz/USE-OF-WEB-SCRAPING-AND-MACHINE-LEARNING-METHODS-IN-REAL-ESTATE-MARKET-ANALYSIS/README.md

 Additionally, the performance of two predictive models—linear regression and decision tree regression—was evaluated.
 The goal was to identify the best tool for predicting real estate prices in the analyzed area.

-The data used for the analysis was collected from the OLC portal through web scraping, reflecting the market situation as of December 13, 2023.
+The data used for the analysis was collected from the OLX portal through web scraping, reflecting the market situation as of December 13, 2023.

 This approach enabled a comprehensive understanding of the real estate market in Katowice and provided valuable information for individuals interested in its dynamics.